Shoebill, Gorilla and Chimps in 1 Week!

 Additionally, you have a good shot at 23 of the Albertine Rift endemics as well as many iconic African mammals.

 Here is the excellent trip report that Ian Reid made for our pilot trip in 2022.
-Many of the suggestions of improvements have been implemented in the new itinerary.
+Many of the suggestions for improvements have been implemented in this new itinerary.

 Part 1.
 Shoebill.